Man found guilty of teaching false religious doctrine that allowed gambling, ‘spiritual marriage’ for Muslims

 The witnesses cannot be named due to a gag order.

-According to a statement of agreed facts shared between the prosecution and the defence, Razif set up an eatery known as Lina's Cafe at 7 Jalan Pisang around 2017.
+According to a statement of agreed facts shared between the prosecution and the defence, Razif set up a cafe around 2017.

-He allegedly ran an unregistered religious school at the café, according to previous reports.
+He allegedly ran an unregistered religious school at the cae, according to previous reports.

 The police began investigating the case after the Islamic Religious Council of Singapore (MUIS) lodged a report against Razif on Aug 24, 2021.